danielkraeme76/ShortcutFactory/README.md

 # ShortcutFactory by Daniel Krämer, Weiterstadt, Germany

-Program Description:

 ShortcutFactory is an application for automatically generating shortcuts (.lnk files) through batch processing.

-It is a one-file .exe that doesn´t require Installation and can run from any medium.
+It’s a standalone .exe file that requires no installation and runs from any location.

 ## 🖥️ Features